 What are these events?
 The event of creating a named repository is primary, followed by the event of pushing (putting something into a repository -- a 'commit'), and then act of copying ('forking') another repository.
 People 'fork' other repositories frequently.
-If we just count the event of creating a repository by copying or forking it, more than half all repositories are copies of existing repositories (1.6653437 × 107).
+If we just count the event of creating a repository by copying or forking it, more than half all repositories are copies of existing repositories (1.665343710^{7}).
 If every ForkEvent on Github creates a new repository, more than half of the repositories are direct copies.
 Acts of copying occur on many scales and at various levels of infrastructural and associative complexity.
 This copying is vital to the 'sharing' practice of Github coding.
-Of the several hundred million events in the timeline dataset, approximately 151891374 or 31% of all events in the Github timeline data arise from copying, watching, commenting on or otherwise observing other repositories.(See the WatchEvent, ForkEvent, PullRequestEvent,and IssueEvent counts in figure .)
+Of the several hundred million events in the timeline dataset, approximately 151891374 or 31% of all events in the Github timeline data arise from copying, watching, commenting on or otherwise observing other repositories.(See the WatchEvent, ForkEvent, PullRequestEvent,and IssueEvent counts in figure @ref(fig:event_count).)

 The growth of associative imitation